9511 Lake Shore Boulevard "Katewood"

 Albert and Katherine Holden acquired the property east of the home of Albert's father, Liberty Holden, on June 7, 1899.
 The property extended to Louis Avenue with Lake Erie to the north and Salisbury Avenue to the south.
 Construction of an 8,600 square-foot Shingle-style summer cottage designed by Alfred Hoyt Granger began shortly thereafter.

 Alfred Hoyt Granger, a native of Ohio, studied at the Massachusetts Institute of Technology and the Ecole des Beaux-Arts.
 A partnership of Granger with Frank B. Meade lasted from 1894 to 1897, after which Granger joined his brother-in-law, Charles Sumner Frost, in the firm of Frost & Granger in Chicago.

 Albert named his new home, Katewood, in honor of his wife.
 Other buildings on the property included an ice house, horse stable, and a cow barn.

-Albert, Katherine, and their young daughters happily moved in, far from the soot and commercialism that had begun to drift over the great homes of Euclid Avenue.
+Albert, Katherine, and their young daughters happily moved in, far from the soot and commercialism that had begun to drift over the grand homes of Euclid Avenue.
 It was a Victorian country house, with all shingles stained dark green.
 The elegant interior contrasted with the “cottage” understatement.
 The hall, the living room, and the dining room each had a fireplace.
-Three more fireplaces were in the six bedrooms on the second floor, and two more on the third floor, all in addition to two coal-fired furnaces.
+Three additional fireplaces were in the six bedrooms on the second floor, and two more on the third floor, all in addition to two coal-fired furnaces.

 A house staff of seven used all the latest developments for housekeeping – a slide-in gas clothes dryer, and a walk-in cold room with ice delivery every other day.

 Some features in the home were especially intriguing.
 The fireplace in the living room had a mantle over it that was the back of a sideboard.
-This was part of the furnishing of the conqueror Cortez.
+The mantle was part of the furnishing of the conqueror Cortez.
 It had come into the possession of the dictator of Mexico, Porfirio Diaz, at the turn of the century.
 The piece was given to Albert Holden in appreciation for the work he had done to develop Mexican gold and silver mines.